seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-2.md

     ![img](../media/nuse5.png)

-3. On the **Directory roles** side screen, please search for **User Administratoe** role and select the role, then select **Add**.
+3. On the **Directory roles** side screen, please search for **User Administrator** role and select the role, then select **Add**.

     ![img](../media/nuse6.png)

-4. Keep refresh **Assigned roles** page , you can see the **User Administrator** role added successfully.
+4. Keep refresh **Assigned roles** page, you can see the **User Administrator** role added successfully.

     ![img](../media/nuse7.png)

 5. Open an **InPrivate** browser window and sign in to the [Azure portal](https://portal.azure.com) using the newly created user account.
 When prompted to update the password, change the password to a secure password of your choosing.

-    >**Note**: Rather than typing the user name (including the domain name), you can paste the content of Clipboard.
+    >**Note**: Rather than typing the username (including the domain name), you can paste the content of Clipboard.

 6. In the **InPrivate** browser window, in the Azure portal, search for and select **Azure Active Directory**.

     >**Note**: While this user account can access the Azure Active Directory tenant, it does not have any access to Azure resources.
-This is expected, since such access would need to be granted explicitly by using Azure Role-Based Access Control.
+This is expected since such access would need to be granted explicitly by using Azure Role-Based Access Control.

 7. In the **InPrivate** browser window, on the Azure AD blade, in the **Manage** section, click **Users**, and then click **+ New user**.